npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

  Page 106-107

     Samuel Greenless...
 He was one of 11 children born to James Greenlees, farmer, and Catherine Galbraith.
-THere were native, Gaelic-speaking Galbraiths in Kintyre, but Catharine belonged to a Lowland family which also left its mark in distilling history.
+There were native, Gaelic-speaking Galbraiths in Kintyre, but Catharine belonged to a Lowland family which also left its mark in distilling history.